jesseaziel/alx-airbnb-database/database-script-0x02/README.md

 - Run `schema.sql` in your MySQL database to create all tables and relationships.
 - The schema supports all basic operations needed for an Airbnb-like platform, including user management, listing places, and reviews.
+- All data in `seed.sql` shall be populated in the already established `schema.sql`

 ## Notes